anitabudhiraja/Mtech-deeplearning/readme.md

 ---

 > *"These notebooks provide a hands-on approach and real-world projects that students find engaging.
-Lovnish has created a truly valuable educational resource."*
+Anita has created a truly valuable educational resource."*
 >
 > **— Dr. Sarwan Singh, Joint Director @ NIELIT CHANDIGARH**
 > ⭐⭐⭐⭐⭐